 - 1 "no rise" in the flow within the regulatory floodway, and no more than a 1-foot cumulative rise of the flood - 2 elevation within the 100-year floodplain.
 For projects in an incorporated municipality, the local municipality - 3 issues the floodplain development permits.
 In the case of projects proposed within regulatory floodways, a - 4 "No Rise" certificate, if applicable, would be obtained prior to issuance of a floodplain development permit. - 5 The State Emergency Management Agency (SEMA) is the agency that operates the flood buyout program in - 6 the State of Missouri.
 The purpose of this program is to purchase property developed in the floodplain and - 7 to remove all structures located on the property.
 This aids in restoring the floodplain and reducing the - 8 amount of money paid out as a result of flood insurance claims.
 Federal money is used to fund the flood - 9 buyout program, thus other federally funded projects may not be located on property that was purchased as - 10 part of a FEMA/SEMA flood insurance buyout program.
-Correspondence with SEMA revealed that there - 11 were no SEMA-buyout properties located within the I-270 North EA study area. - 12 EO 11988, Floodplain Management, directs federal agencies to take action to reduce the risk of flood loss; - 13 minimize the impact of floods on human safety, health, and welfare; and restore and preserve the natural - 14 and beneficial values served by floodplains.
-Federal agencies must provide public notice of proposed actions - 15 in floodplains and make a finding that there is no practicable alternative before taking action that would - 16 encroach on a 100-year floodplain. - 17 The FHWA floodplain encroachment policy requires the avoidance of longitudinal encroachments wherever - 18 practicable.
-If longitudinal floodplain encroachments cannot be avoided, the degree of encroachment

-19 should be minimized to the extent practicable.
-Generally, any increase in the 100-year water surface

-20 elevation produced by a longitudinal encroachment on a NFIP floodplain should not exceed the 1 foot

-21 allowed by the federal NFIP standards.

-22 4.20.2 Floodplains - Affected Environment

-- 23 Both St. Louis County and the City of Saint Louis participate in the NFIP and have adopted flood insurance - 24 studies to identify flood hazards for floodplain management and flood insurance purposes.
+Correspondence with SEMA revealed that there - were no SEMA-buyout properties located within the I-270 North EA study area. - 12 EO 11988, Floodplain Management, directs federal agencies to take action to reduce the risk of flood loss; - minimize the impact of floods on human safety, health, and welfare; and restore and preserve the natural - and beneficial values served by floodplains.
+Federal agencies must provide public notice of proposed actions - in floodplains and make a finding that there is no practicable alternative before taking action that would - 16 encroach on a 100-year floodplain. - 17 The FHWA floodplain encroachment policy requires the avoidance of longitudinal encroachments wherever - 18 practicable.
+If longitudinal floodplain encroachments cannot be avoided, the degree of encroachment - 19 should be minimized to the extent practicable.
+Generally, any increase in the 100-year water surface - 20 elevation produced by a longitudinal encroachment on a NFIP floodplain should not exceed the 1 foot - 21 allowed by the federal NFIP standards. - 4.20.2 Floodplains Affected Environment - Both St. Louis County and the City of Saint Louis participate in the NFIP and have adopted flood insurance - 24 studies to identify flood hazards for floodplain management and flood insurance purposes.
 The current - 25 100-year floodplain boundaries are shown on Figure 4-23.
 Floodplains that cross the existing portions of - 26 I-270 are limited.
-The floodplain distribution can be summarized as follows: - The Riverview Drive interchange is entirely within the Mississippi River floodplain. - The Cowmire Creek floodplain crosses I-270 at several locations in the vicinity of the St. Charles Rock Road interchange and the McDonnell Boulevard interchange. - The Coldwater Creek floodplain crosses I-270 between the Lindbergh Boulevard interchange and I-170. - The upper portion of the Maline Creek floodplain crosses I-270 in the vicinity of New Halls Ferry and Old Halls Ferry Roads. - The Watkins Creek floodplain (part of the Maline Creek/Mississippi River watershed-but directly discharging to the Mississippi River) crosses I-270 at the Bellefontaine interchange and near Riverview Drive.

-36 4.20.3 Floodplains - Impacts
+The floodplain distribution can be summarized as follows: - The Riverview Drive interchange is entirely within the Mississippi River floodplain. - The Cowmire Creek floodplain crosses I-270 at several locations in the vicinity of the St. Charles Rock Road interchange and the McDonnell Boulevard interchange. - The Coldwater Creek floodplain crosses I-270 between the Lindbergh Boulevard interchange and I-170. - The upper portion of the Maline Creek floodplain crosses I-270 in the vicinity of New Halls Ferry and Old Halls Ferry Roads. - The Watkins Creek floodplain (part of the Maline Creek/Mississippi River watershed-but directly - discharging to the Mississippi River) crosses I-270 at the Bellefontaine interchange and near Riverview Drive. - 33 MVCIVIEW DIIVE. - 36 4.20.3 Floodplains Impacts - 37 4.20.3.1 No-Build Alternative Impact Summary - 38 The No-Build Alternative would have no additional impacts on floodplains or floodways.
+Because no new - 39 right-of-way would be required, no new floodplain encroachments would occur.
+Maintenance of existing - 40 bridges, culverts, parking areas, and multi-use trails within the floodplain would continue and would only - 41 result in additional encroachments in the floodplain from compliance requirements.

+4.20.3.2 Build Alternatives Impact Summary